pasanchamikara/jouster-assignment/README.md

 3. Task 3:

-Bonus Task : GPU Health Monitoring - Make sure jq is installed for json processing. if not
+Bonus Task : GPU Health Monitoring - Make sure jq is installed for json processing.
+Otherwise, use the following commmands.

 ```
 sudo apt update && sudo apt install jq would install it.